-Request to file tax return in a foreign currency, on time
+Request to file tax return in a foreign currency on time

 In some cases, it can be helpful to file a Dutch tax return in a currency other than the euro.
 This could for example be the case if a Dutch company belongs to an international group.
-In order to do this from 2023 onwards, you must submit a request to the tax inspector on the basis of the Regeling functionele valuta ('Functional currency regulation') before 1 January 2023.
+In order to do this from 2024 onwards, you must submit a request to the tax inspector on the basis of the 'Regeling functionele valuta ('Functional currency regulation') before 1 January 2024.

 Please note: in principle, this choice is made for a ten-year time period.
+Be sure to discuss relevant matters such as the additional requirement for the annual accounts, with your advisor.